What is User-Generated Content? The Ultimate Guide to UGC Marketing

 Now you know all of the user-generated content benefits and why consumers prefer UGC over brand-generated content.
 But what types of user-generated content are out there?

 UGC can be anything from blog comments and product reviews to high-quality images and videos created by users.
-Typically, UGC falls into two categories: visual UGC and ratings and reviews.

-Visual UGC (photos and videos)
+1. Visual UGC

 Colorful imagery and video clips are essential to consumers—especially when it comes to buying items online.
 When people can’t physically inspect a product, they rely heavily on visuals and video to see if it’s something they would want to use (like a pair of shoes) or experience (like a restaurant or hotel).